elonwalt/journeymap-docs/client/basic-usage.rst

 .. figure:: /_static/images/webmap.png
     :alt: Webmap example

-For more information on the full-screen map, please see :ref:`the webmap page <webmap>`.
+For more information on the webmap map, please see :ref:`the webmap page <webmap>`.